Skip to main content

 Education

-• 2016-2020: DO, Midwestern University at Arizona
+• 2016-2020: D.O., Midwestern University at Arizona

 Research Interests